 Kraus has used EEG recordings to measure how the nervous system encodes pitch, timing and timbre of musical compositions—and whether neural changes that result from practicing music improve cognitive faculties.
 Her lab has found that music training enhances working memory and, perhaps most important, makes students better listeners, allowing them to extract speech from the all-talking-at-once atmosphere that sometimes prevails in the classroom.

-Musical training as brain tonic is still in its infancy, and a number of questions remain unanswered about exactly what type of practice enhances executive function: Does it matter whether you play the piano or guitar or whether the music was written by Mozart or the Beatles?
+Musical training as brain tonic is still in its infancy, and a number of questions remain unanswered about exactly what type of practice enhances executive function: Does it matter whether you play the piano or guitar or whether the music was written by Mozart or Justin Bieber?
 Critically, will music classes help students who have learning difficulties or who come from low-income school districts?

 But Kraus points to anecdotal evidence suggesting that music training’s impact extends even to academic classes.
 The Harmony Project provides music education to low-income youngsters in Los Angeles.
 Dozens of students participating in the project have graduated from high school and gone on to college, usually the first in their family to do so.

 Kraus has worked with the Harmony Project and published a study in 2014 that showed that children in one of its programs who practiced a musical instrument for two years could process sounds closely linked to reading and language skills better than children who only did so for a year.
 Kraus is an advocate of the guitar over brain games.
 “If students have to choose how to spend their time between a computer game that supposedly boosts memory or a musical instrument, there’s no question, in my mind, which one is more beneficial for the nervous system,” Kraus says.
 “If you’re trying to copy a guitar lead, you have to keep it in your head and try to reproduce it over and over.”